stuhlmueller/cosh/README.md

 Cosh is an experimental Church implementation that uses dynamic programming based on hashing factored continuations.

 *Cosh is deprecated.
 If you are looking to write probabilistic programs in Scheme syntax, [webchurch](http://github.com/probmods/webchurch) is your best bet.
 You can use it online at [probmods.org](http://probmods.org), or on your computer via nodejs.
-If you are not tied to Scheme syntax, then I recommend [webppl](http://github.com/probmods/webppl), our most recent probabilistic programming language.
-You can use it online at [dippl.org](http://dippl.org), or via nodejs as well. webppl is significantly faster than previous implementations, and additionally supports particle filtering and best-first enumeration inference strategies.*
+If you are not tied to Scheme syntax, I recommend [webppl](http://webppl.org), our most recent probabilistic programming language. webppl is significantly faster than previous implementations, and additionally supports particle filtering and best-first enumeration inference strategies.*

 ## Installation